Drying of Banana-Stepwise Effect in Drying Air Temperature on Drying Kinetics

 Identifiers and Pagination:Year: 2020

 First Page: 71

 Article History:Received Date: 19/04/2020

 Revision Received Date: 18/6/2020

 Collection year: 2020

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: (https://creativecommons.org/licenses/by/4.0/legalcode).
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Three different varieties of banana namely Dwarf Cavendish (Ankleshwar region), Lacatan (Valia region) and Harichal (Bharuch region) were collected from the south Gujarat region, India to check the drying parameters.
 A pilot scale natural draft tray dryer was used for the drying experimental work.

 The performance of all the varieties of banana were verified with and without blanching operation.
 Change in colour, texture, shrinkage and appearance were studied.
 Blanching has a remarkable effect on the appearance and shrinkage of the banana samples.

-On the other side, temperature does not show any countable effect on the shrinkage.
-For the Lacatan and Harichal banana samples, observed shrinkage was found to be very less at 60 º C and 70 º C while for Dwarf Cavendish sample, shrinkage was found more effective at all varying temperature ranges.
+On the other side, temperature does not show any significant effect on the shrinkage.
+For the Lacatan and Harichal banana samples, shrinkage was found to be very less at 60 º C and 70 º C, while for Dwarf Cavendish sample, shrinkage was found more effective at all varying temperature ranges.